jkhaak/cornerstone/apps/ble-reader/README.md

 # ble-reader

+ble-reader reads bluetooth low energy advertisements through dbus and sends decoded data via mqtt broker.
+Currently ble-reader only supports Ruuvi tag data format 5.

 ## Requirements

-For running ble-reader requires node.js 18 and mqtt server (mosquitto will do) up and running.
+For running ble-reader requires node.js 18, dbus and mqtt server (mosquitto will do) up and running.

 For building you need to have node.js 18 and @microsoft/rush installed.